timkuijsten/wiresep/doc/sessionmaintenance.md

 ## Data receive path

-Packet from the Internet to the tun interface while the session is active (must be either the current or the previous session).
+Packet from the Internet to the tun interface.
+An active session can be either the current or the previous session.

 ```
     if (!sessactive(sess))